Members

 Emma Dester – Medical Student (summer internship) – Current position: Medical Student at Cleveland Clinic Lerner College of Medicine, Cleveland, OH

-Luke Osborn – Graduate Student and later (1 year) Postdoctoral Fellow – Current position: CPEP Medical & Public Health Lab Microbiology Fellow, Children’s Hospital LA, Los Angeles, CA
+Luke Osborn – Graduate Student and later (1 year) Postdoctoral Fellow – Current position: Director of Microbiology and Assistant Professor of Clinical Pathology at Keck School of Medicine of USC, Los Angeles, CA

-Beckey DeLucia – Research Technician – Current position: Aspiring Medical Student
+Beckey DeLucia – Research Technician – Current position: Medical Student at Ohio State University, Columbus, OH

 Shreyaa Nagajothi – Undergraduate Student – Current position: Neuroscience Student at the University of Pittsburgh, PA